MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

 - **Do tool providers support Multimedia ads?**

   Yes, Google Ads' Search ads 360 supports Multimedia ads.
 Advertisers can create, manage, find reports, and sync [image assets](hlp_BA_CONC_AssetLibrary.md) for their Multimedia ads within new or existing Microsoft Advertising campaigns directly in Search ads 360.
 Bulk upload is also supported.
-Please note that only the current version of Search ads 360 supports Microsoft Advertising Multimedia ads—the previous version of Search ads 360 doesn't support it.
+Please note that only the current version of Search ads 360 supports Microsoft Advertising Multimedia adsâ€”the previous version of Search ads 360 doesn't support it.

   > [!NOTE]
   > Multimedia ads are created within Search campaigns with keywords that you bid on for your ad to display.
 For tracking clicks, impressions, and conversions, you can always create a report at the keyword level without the use of tool providers.
 For more information about creating a report, see [Understanding the Report Builder](hlp_BA_PROC_CreateReport.md).
 If you want to understand Multimedia ads' performance, you will need to set up a separate campaign containing only Multimedia ads.